maurusian/pgvbot/README.md

 ### Urgent:
 - Checking change types when loading most recently changed pages.
 So far only 'edit' and 'create' are taken into account.
 But other change types may also be relevant.
-- Completing the abstraction layer so the bot can run for any TARGET, CHARS_TO_REPLACE pair, and for any number of characters in CHARS_TO_REPLACE, which would then be possible to quickly adjust from the main program, without changing the underlying functionalities.
-This would in principle also make the program more usable for other projects with other languages (see **Using code for other projects**).

 ### Non-urgent:
 - Improving the functionality of adding entries, and the sub-functionality of adjusting entries, by taking X-variants of a redirect pages into accounts.
 This would imply taking into account the possibility of duplicate pages, which would have to be signaled in the log.